Continued from Coming Out, Part Two: Albatross

 As my interest in songwriting grew, so did my desire for companionship.
 On long trips with my parents, I would lie in the back seat of the truck, close my eyes, and fantasize about making memories with another person.
 I pictured myself taking them on picnics, on hikes, to the arcade.
 I imagined holding them while they cried and taking care of them while they were sick.
 Whenever I snapped out of these reveries, I realized that the other person was always a boy.
 My spirit would sink, knowing that what I longed for and what I believed in were at odds, and that I’d never compromise the latter for the former.
 Those bittersweet daydreams inspired me to write “Near,” the first song I ever wrote about being gay.

 After graduating high school, I went to work with my dad, a commercial fisherman.
 We’d leave the dock at some god-awful hour—3:30, 4am—and steer the Southbound into the pitch-black Gulf of Mexico.
 The further we got from shore, the brighter the stars became.
 On some nights, the wake around the boat would glow.
 The scientific term for the glow is bioluminescence, but the commercial fishermen called the glow “fire.”
 On nights we could barely see the moon, dad would call me to the wheel.
 “See that,” he’d say, “the water’s firing real good tonight.”
-When the boat passed over a school of fish, neon streaks of light shot in every direction like an underwater firework display.
-The first time I saw it, my heart raced.
+When the boat passed over a school of fish, neon streaks of light shot in every direction like an underwater fireworks display.
 Those nights on my father’s boat were the closest I ever felt to God.

 X. Soteriological Crisis